surajRathi/positioning_system/README.md

     Save imu data to csv files

 vn1000_test.py :=
-    Collect and display imu data as a,v,x graphs.
+    Collect and display imu data as accel, velocity, and position graphs.